-I cut out layers with the items nearest to the borders and some extras of other duplicate cards with just the frame to add more depth.
+Using a craft knife, I cut out layers with the items nearest to the borders and some extras of other assorted duplicate cards with just the frame to add more depth.
 I also cut out extra Sinistea parts to make the main body have depth too.

-Once this is done, I used a coloured Sharpie marker to go around the white cut edges.
+Not the neatest cutting in the world!
+But fortunately there is a way to hide this.
+As in the above tutorial, I used a coloured Sharpie marker to go around the white cut edges.
 Most of it was black, some were grey to match the background.

 For my first go, I think it went okay.
 However, I would advise you to have lots of spare cards in case you mess up; I was hoping only six cards would be needed, but I ended up using ten including my reverse holos… I was also supposed to use a reverse holo as the top layer, but I cut out the wrong part so I had to use it as a spacer frame.
 I also used seven other cards to add more spacers to the frame.